max-kay/bachelor_thesis/report/main.typ

 The 3D-PDF need to be measured from more complicated single crystal experiments using scaning techniques, but allow more information to be gained from the data analysis.

-The #dpdf can be used by programs like Yell to find the local correlations of structure.
-This is where the main work of the program comes in.
+The 3D-#dpdf can be used by programs like Yell to find the local correlations of structure. @Yell This is where the main work of the program comes in.
 The program Yell needs to be given the multiplicity of pairs in a crystal to properly expand the PDF.